Lightweight Hammershock Testing

 The current “D” revision of MIL-S-901 was released on 17 March 1989 and has subsequently had clarifications issued in the form of a letter from Naval Sea Systems Command (NAVSEA).
 The most recent letter was dated 21 November 2012 and was titled “Cost Avoidance and Clarification of MIL-S-901D Shock Test Requirements for Shock Qualification of Equipment on Lightweight Shock Machine”.
 A similar letter was issued covering testing on the medium weight shock machine.
 The information that follows is based on the aforementioned documents.
 The MIL-S-901 specification defines not only the test methods, but also the equipment required to perform the test.
 The equipment defined by this specification consists of three machines (or platforms) that cover the categories of test based on equipment weight (see Categories below).
 Since the majority of tests for small equipment are carried out on the Lightweight Shock Machine (LWSM), the following considerations are tailored toward the use of the LWSM equipment.

-When required to perform a test per MIL-S-901, the equipment for test must be classified according to four criteria as outlined in the specification.
+When required to perform a test per MIL-S-901, the equipment for test must be categorized according to four criteria as outlined in the specification.
 These are Category, Grade, Class and Type.

 There are three categories (criteria 1 above) of tests based on the size and weight of the equipment to be tested: